RYRJ-KSJ/Interactive-Lab-Hub/Lab 4/README.md

 2. How can connecters be hided from people to make the product look better?

+In design 2 and 5, there is a problem that the wire can be entangled very easily.
+And it may affect the connection between the doll and the sensor.
+The circuits need to be prototype for the testing of whether it is an appropriate way for connection.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+Pick design 1

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

-If we want to put the acupuncture into practical use we have to make it has the same size of average normal men/women.If the size is too small or too big, people cannot get to familiar with the positions of those acupoints.
+If we want to put the acupuncture into practical use we have to make it has the same size of average normal men/women.
+If the size is too small or too big, people cannot get to familiar with the positions of those acupoints.

 But in this design, I'm gonna just try out the mini version acupuncture doll to test if the thoughts work.
+If the mini version works, the larger size version can work functionally as well.

 Build a cardbord prototype of your design.